Nata8/Analytical_methods_in_cancer_genomics/covid_lineage.md

 Index the BAM file for fast random access. <br />
 `samtools index align.bam` <br />
 ```
-Explanatory notes:
 BWA-MEM algorithm performs local alignment.
-Samtools sort sorts he alignments by leftmost coordinates and write the result to the file align.bam.
+Samtools sort sorts the alignments by leftmost coordinates and write the result to the file align.bam.
 ```

 **Variant calling**